 - ½ tbsp olive oil

 - 2 garlic cloves chopped roughly

-- 2 tins beans haricot, butterbeans, flagelot or a mixture
+- 2 cans beans haricot, butterbeans, flagelot or a mixture

 - 2 tbsp balsamic vinegar